divyanshitripathi/React-Calculator-Scientific/README.md

 React-Calculator-Scientific full funtional in react with react bootstrap

 # Installation
-Npm React to run the project.
+Use Yarn Install to build the project.
+Use Yarn start to run
 React with React-bootstrap
 React-icons
 # Breif